min2ha/ukwa-site/content/target/71863/index.en.md

   "subject": "Brexit"
 }

-# TUC Blog: Five reasons why Liam Fox's “ideal” US-UK trade deal would be a disaster for workers

 The same right-wing thinktanks behind the Trump agenda want to carve up our NHS, tear down hard-won workers’ rights, and rip up the UK’s high food safety standards